Yashbedi25/Eth-Proof-Intermediate-Module-2-main/README.md

 # SavingsAccount DApp

 This project is a decentralized application (DApp) that interacts with the SavingsAccount smart contract.
-The DApp will display the token which will sav in saving account .
+The DApp will display the token which will save in saving account .

 ## Description